adam-fowler/big-num/README.md

 # BigNum

-BigNum provides a wrapper for the OpenSSL BIGNUM library.
+BigNum provides a Swift wrapper for the BoringSSL BIGNUM library.

 It provides most of the standard library functions
 - Basic arithmetic operators (with and without modulus)